ashmit-codebase/Git-Commands-/README.md

 # GIT
 It is a version control system and a tool that helps to track changes in the code.<br>
 It is popular because :-<br>
-1- It is free and open source <br>
+1- It is free and open source
 2- It is fast and scalable